harvardinformatics/informatics-website/docs/index.md

 		(2021-2024)<br>

 		<p>Former postdoc, Subir works on population and comparative genomics of birds.
-He is now as postdoc at LMU Munich.</p>
+He is now a postdoc at LMU Munich.</p>
 </div>
 <div class="col-1-24 card-margin-inner"></div>